rodleviton/slinky/README.md

 npm link
 ```

-__Step 2.__ Navigate to your project that has this dependency and 'link'
+__Step 2.__ Navigate to project that has this dependency and 'link'
 ```
 cd path/to/my-project
 npm link my-npm-package